 Mention endodontics and most people won’t bat an eye, but use its more common name of root canal therapy and you’re bound to encounter some not-so-pleasant reactions.
 While there may be a certain stigma attached to root canal therapy, the procedure is actually relatively painless – in fact, it provides many patients with relief from excruciating pain.
 For patients who are suffering from tooth pain due to root canal infections, Dr. Weston Spencer provides root canal therapy at his La Jolla dental office, serving the entire San Diego area.

 Root Canal Therapy Explained

 Endodontics is commonly referred to as a “root canal,” though this is a bit of a misnomer.
 In fact, everyone has root canals, but the procedure is a means to treat the root canals and surrounding areas.
 More specifically, endodontics is a specialty within dentistry that focuses on the internal structure of the tooth, including the pulp, tissue, and nerves surrounding the root of the tooth.
 The pulp of the tooth is a soft substance inside the teeth that contains all of the nerves, connective tissue, and blood vessels.
 These nerves and vessels continue from the center of the tooth down through the roots and into the surrounding bone.
 All roots have at least one root canal, although some teeth will have up to four root canals.

 Sometimes these root canals become infected, leading to a large amount of pain that can render a personal incapable of performing routine activities.
-Root canal therapy at our dental office in La Jolla addresses any existing infection by removing the pulp and filling the root canals and pulp chamber.
+Root canal therapy at our dental office in La Jolla provides tooth infection treatment by removing the pulp and filling the root canals and pulp chamber.
 The remaining tooth structure is then covered with a dental crown or filling to prevent bacteria from entering the tooth and causing future infections.